MICHAELMAS TERM ELECTIONS INFORMATION (2021-2022)

 Even if you’re not interested in running, it is vital that everyone votes!
 So please read through the election emails and the attached documents to stay informed.

-If you have any questions, make sure to attend the MCR Committee & Election Information Sessions on 15th October or please contact Sophie, the President or Emma Cahill, the Executive Graduate Tutor, who is the returning officer for the Michaelmas elections.
+If you have any questions, make sure to attend the MCR Committee & Election Information Sessions or please contact the MCR President or Executive Graduate Tutor, who is the returning officer for the Michaelmas elections.

 Position descriptions can be found here >> Committee positions descriptions (not all positions are open, please make sure to check the open positions on this site below)